lorin/resilience-engineering/README.md

 Note: there are now [multiple contributors](https://github.com/lorin/resilience-engineering/graphs/contributors) to this repository.

 ## Colette Alexander
-[Alexander] (https://www.linkedin.com/in/colette-alexander-4168267/) is a Director of Engineering and researcher who previously held roles with IBM, Spotify, Cognite, and HashiCorp.
+[Alexander](https://www.linkedin.com/in/colette-alexander-4168267/) is a Director of Engineering and researcher who previously held roles with IBM, Spotify, Cognite, and HashiCorp.
 She hosts the podcast This is Fine with co-host Clint Byrum.
-She completed a Masters thesis at Lund titled [Risky Business: Quantitative Risk Assessments as Enabling Devices in Cybersecurity] (https://lup.lub.lu.se/luur/download?func=downloadFile&recordOId=9148570&fileOId=9148571).
+She completed a Masters thesis at Lund titled [Risky Business: Quantitative Risk Assessments as Enabling Devices in Cybersecurity](https://lup.lub.lu.se/luur/download?func=downloadFile&recordOId=9148570&fileOId=9148571).

 ## John Allspaw